mx3m/hikari-for-jekyll/README.md

 - Simple & elegant
 - Fluid, responsive
-- Lightweight (no JS library has been abused during the development of this theme)
+- Lightweight (no JS library has been abused during the development of this theme thanks to my buddy [Julien](https://github.com/evarouss))
-- & packed with syntax highlighting for you coders
+- & packed with syntax highlighting for you coders (thanks to Jekyll & Pygments)

 [View demo](http://m3xm.github.io/hikari-for-Jekyll)

-### Roadmap
+### How to install

-Hikari is currently WIP. *Last update - Feb 4th, 2014.*
+1. Clone this repo
+2. Customize _config.yml and _includes/header.html
+3. Publish (with Github Pages, it's free!) :)

 ### Development